kobitate/mygs-schedule-builder/README.md

 I built MyGS Schedule Builder as a side project in the Enterprise Application Development department at Georgia Southern University.
-As a student, I understood how me and my peers registered for courses, and used that knowledge to create a solution tailored to how we think and work on the next semester's schedule.
+As a student, I understood how myself and my peers registered for courses, and used that knowledge to create a solution tailored to how we think and work on the next semester's schedule.

 ## :books: Dependencies